Linda K Berkeley

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Trichotillomania and other Bodily Focused Repetitive Behaviours

-50 - 60 minute sessions: £70.00
+50 - 60 minute sessions: £80.00

 Extended 90 minutes session: £90.00

-Payment is by cash, cheque, or PayPal.
+Payment is by cash, bank transfer, or PayPal.

 My practice is based on an integrative, pluralistic blending of possibilities from several frameworks, including CBT, Gestalt, Compassion Focused Therapy, ideas from psychodynamic practice, with a person-centred, humanistic core.
 I practice primarily as a CBT therapist with the NHS part of the week but CBT can be practised integratively in more ways than might be assumed.

 For example, it is a misconception that CBT therapists pay no attention to childhood and current context; childhood experiences are often how we got to where we are now and most people's issues are an understandable response to their current context.
 CBT does not when practised in a humanistic framework, place blame on the individual for how they are feeling.
 We do look at transference and counter-transference but it is not the basis of the therapy as it might be in psychodynamic practice.
 CBT also looks at the connections not just between thoughts and behaviour, but also the relationships between these, emotions, and what is felt in the body.

 Pluralism suggests, within ethical boundaries, there is no right or wrong way of being in therapeutic practice; respecting clients’ diversity and idiosyncrasy means considering alternative ways of conceptualising clients’ issues and working collaboratively, not prescriptively; and there can be great value in theories and interventions from other approaches, while retaining a critical stance on those and my own theories and practice.
 The question for me becomes “What does this client want?” rather than me telling the client what they need.